 2. Take your time

-The Parade lasts three weeks offering you lots of time to see a variety of homes at various price points.
+The Parade lasts 2 weeks and 3 weekends offering you lots of time to see a variety of homes at various price points.
 Don’t rush!
 Keep an open mind and look at a variety of homes to truly figure out what you like.

 3. Ask questions

-Third, use the real estate agent showing you the house as a resource.
+Third, feel free to ask the representative on duty as a resource.
 They know all the ins and outs of the home they’re showing you, and know what’s possible for your budget.

 4. Take good notes

 After you’ve visited a few houses, the ideas begin to run together.
 Keep everything straight with a notepad or a note app on your phone.
-Don’t forget the charger!
+Don’t forget your charger!

 5. Look at design trends